netcode data flow

 Existing Unity Netcode project

-You have a Netcode for GameObjects / Entities game and want global relay delivery without rewriting your networking layer.
+You have a Netcode for GameObjects / Entities game.
+You want global relay delivery, and you do not want to rewrite your networking layer.

 UTP-shaped semantics

-You want Connect, Send, GetCurrentRtt, MaxPayloadSize to behave like UTP — just over a QUIC pipe with reliable + unreliable channels.
+You want Connect, Send, GetCurrentRtt, and MaxPayloadSize to behave like UTP, but over a QUIC pipe with reliable + unreliable channels.

 Global edge fan-out

-Players connect to the nearest relay POP; the mesh fans state and input between regions.
-No self-hosted relay servers to operate.
+Players connect to the nearest relay POP.
+The mesh fans state and input between regions.
+You do not operate self-hosted relay servers.

 One token, one connection

-The transport authenticates with the same ClutchCall token as every other modality and multiplexes over a single QUIC connection.
+The transport authenticates with the same ClutchCall token as every other modality.
+It multiplexes over a single QUIC connection.

 Wire model

-Because the unreliable channel is a real QUIC datagram, payloads larger than the path MTU are rejected rather than fragmented.
-Query MaxPayloadSize() for the live datagram budget and keep snapshot/input deltas under it; spill anything larger onto the reliable channel.
+The unreliable channel is a real QUIC datagram.
+Thus the transport rejects payloads larger than the path MTU.
+It does not fragment them.
+Query MaxPayloadSize() for the live datagram budget.
+Keep snapshot/input deltas under it.
+Send anything larger on the reliable channel.

 Lanes & QoS

-The two UTP channels map to the same QUIC lanes the games modality uses:
+The two UTP channels map to the same QUIC lanes that the games modality uses:

-• Reliable lane — per-peer frame track over subgroup streams.
-In-order, retransmitted.
-This is the fallback for anything you cannot drop.
+• Reliable lane — a per-peer frame track over subgroup streams.
+Delivery is in order, with retransmits.
+Use this lane for messages that you cannot drop.

-• Broadcast lane — a game-state-style fan-out frame track from the authority to all peers, also over subgroup streams when reliability is requested.
+• Broadcast lane — a game-state-style fan-out frame track from the authority to all peers.
+It also uses subgroup streams when you request reliability.

-• Unreliable lane — frames flagged as datagram ride a single QUIC DATAGRAM each: no head-of-line blocking, no retransmit, latest wins.
-This is the lane your tick-rate state and input snapshots should use.
+• Unreliable lane — each frame flagged as datagram travels in a single QUIC DATAGRAM.
+There is no head-of-line blocking and no retransmit.
+The latest frame wins.
+Use this lane for your tick-rate state and input snapshots.

 ECS racing sample

-The Unity-provided ECS-Network-Racing-Sample runs end-to-end over ClutchCall with the transport swap.
-With the host and client roles assigned, the [Server] / [Client] “Go in game” connection lifecycle completes, NetworkId is assigned, and tens of thousands of datagrams flow through the relay per match — all through the unreliable lane, with reliable spawns and RPCs on subgroup streams.
+The Unity-provided ECS-Network-Racing-Sample runs end-to-end over ClutchCall after the transport swap.
+After you assign the host and client roles, the [Server] / [Client] “Go in game” connection lifecycle completes.
+Netcode assigns NetworkId.
+Tens of thousands of datagrams flow through the relay per match.
+They all use the unreliable lane.
+Reliable spawns and RPCs use subgroup streams.

 Limitations

 The Unity package targets Mono and IL2CPP players.
-Editor batch-mode World.Update() does not drive Netcode — you need a built player for true end-to-end testing.
-DOTS environments use a static id registry internally (transparent to UTP) because raw GC-handle round-tripping is unavailable there.
-On Linux, headless players may need the usual Unity native-library shims on the runtime library path; the package README documents the exact recipe.
+Editor batch-mode World.Update() does not drive Netcode.
+You need a built player for true end-to-end tests.
+DOTS environments use a static id registry internally (transparent to UTP), because raw GC-handle round-tripping is not available there.
+On Linux, headless players can need the usual Unity native-library shims on the runtime library path.
+The package README documents the exact recipe.

 SDK methods